 We process this information as part of our legitimate interests as we need to decide whether to appoint you to a role for our benefit.
 We also need to process your personal information to decide whether to enter into a contract of employment with you.

-Having received your CV and any covering letter or application and potentially the results from any telephone calls or email exchanges with you, we will then process that information to decide whether you meet the basic requirements to be shortlisted for the role.
+Having received your CV and any covering letter or application and potentially the results from any telephone calls, email exchanges with you, or outcomes of previous assessments, we will then process that information to decide whether you meet the basic requirements to be shortlisted for the role.
 If we decide to call you for an interview, we will use the information you provide to us at the interview to decide whether to offer you work.
 If we decide to make you an offer, we will then take up references before confirming your appointment.